Should I lose weight or aim for body recomposition? If you’re on a mission to lose weight then you might find this post helpful to reframe your goals.

 - gut problems.

-But also sometimes you are not losing weight because you are gaining muscle due to a great exercise programme.
+But also sometimes you are not losing weight because you are gaining muscle due to a successful exercise programme. (see below for why muscle is important)

 This is a good thing.
-Body composition matters more than the number on the scales.
+Body recomposition matters more than the number on the scales.

 Changing the dynamics between fat and muscle will often lead to little change on the scales, but you might notice a difference in your measurements around your waist or hips.